The Island Where Boats Don't Dock: Getting to and Loving Koh Lipe

 The Chao Leh Community

 Koh Lipe is the ancestral home of the Urak Lawoi people — sea gypsies who've lived here for generations.
-Their village sits in the center of the island.
-Tourism has transformed their home, not always for the better.
+Their village sits in the center of the island, and tourism has transformed their home.

 Walk through respectfully.
 Don't photograph people without asking.
 Support local Chao Leh restaurants and boat operators when you can.
 Their knowledge of the sea and reefs is unmatched.